hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/2_setup.md

 2. Place the files in a new Amazon S3 bucket.
 CloudFormation will access these files during deployment.
 Don't use the name in the screenshot below, someone's probably already grabbed it and S3 bucket names need to be globally unique.
 ![Images/cidazure-setup-cfn-s3source](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-cfn-s3source.png?width=1000px)

 3. Click into **cid-azure-stack-yaml** and grab the Object URL.
-You'll need this a moment.
+You'll need this in a moment.
 ![Images/cidazure-setup-cfn-s3objecturl](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-cfn-s3objecturl.png?width=1000px)

 4. Browse to the **CloudFormation** service.